habari-extras/simpleblacklist/readme.txt

 1. The plugin places several items in your Options table.
 All are prepended with 'simpleblacklist_'.
 You can safely delete these entries after you uninstall the plugin.

 Changelog
+Version 1.1.1
+Fixed: Updated to use new user object properly

 Version 1.1
 Change: Changed configuration dialog to conform to Habari's updated form's interface